Le Rhône: Production outside of France

 The British licensee for the Rhône engines was the Peter Hooker company.
 During WW1 thousands of 9Cs and 9Js were built by British firms including W.H Allen, F.W Berwick and Daimler.

 Prewar production of the 9C was undertaken in Austria by Steyr Werke and by Mercedes-Benz and Siemens in Germany.
 In 1916 the German firm Motorenfabrik Oberursel started producing the 9J model as the UR.II.

 In Sweden, 9C and 11F Le Rhône series engines were manufactured by AB Thulinverken as the Thulin A and Thulin G respectively.

-In the United States, the Le Rhône 9C was manufactured by Union Switch and Signal Company of Pennsylvania.
+In the United States, the Rhône 9C was manufactured by Union Switch and Signal Company of Pennsylvania.
 1,057 American-built 9C engines were completed by the end of WW1.
+In the 1920s, hundreds of these now surplus engines were acquired by a Texas based company, which converted them into 120 hp radial engines that were subsequently marketed as the Super Rhone.

 Le Rhône engines were produced in Gnome et Rhône's own factory in Italy until 1915, when the business was acquired by a Turin based consortium, after which licensed production continued.

 Le Rhône engines were assembled at Gnome et Rhône's factory in Moscow until 1917, when the entire facility was seized by its workers during the revolution.